 Which is Best for You?

-Mostly, it depends on the needs of your project – whether barrel tumbling or vibratory tumbling is best for your parts’ finishing.
+It depends on what your project needs—whether barrel tumbling or vibratory tumbling is the better choice for finishing your parts.

 Comparing Costs: Barrel vs. Vibratory Tumbling